Skip to content

 2. Texture Creation Methods

-There are three main methods for creating textures to be applied to a SkyBox.
-We'll look at them from IBL, the most recommended method, to traditional CubeMap.
+There are two main methods for creating textures to be applied to a SkyBox.
+We'll look at them in order, starting with IBL, the most recommended method, followed by traditional CubeMaps.

-When a RedGPU.Resource.IBL object is created, an Environment Texture is automatically created internally.
-This method utilizes that texture for the Skybox.
+When a RedGPU.Resource.IBL object is created, an Environment Texture is automatically generated internally.
+This method utilizes that texture for the SkyBox.

-• Pros: You get Physically Based Lighting (Diffuse/Specular) data that perfectly matches the background.
+• Pros: You get Physically Based Lighting (Diffuse and Specular) data that perfectly matches the background.

-• Usage: A modern method mainly used to obtain the most realistic rendering results.
+• Usage: A modern method mainly used to achieve the most realistic rendering results.

 javascript